 EHLS is a scholarship program that is designed to support you while you are a program participant.
 Every EHLS participant signs a scholarship agreement before starting the program.

-Scholarships for the EHLS Program are awarded through the National Security Education Program (NSEP),which is administered by the Defense Language and National Security Education Office (DLNSEO).
-By providing these scholarships, the government hopes to encourage individuals who have language and cultural expertise to develop the skills they need to obtain and retain employment in the federal sector.
+Scholarships for the EHLS Program are awarded through the National Security Education Program (NSEP), which is administered by the Defense Language and National Security Education Office (DLNSEO).

 As an EHLS participant, you will receive a full scholarship to attend the program.
-The scholarship will make it possible for you to devote your full time and attention to succeeding in the program by covering your living costs and other expenses.
+The scholarship will make it possible for you to devote your full time and attention to succeeding in the program by providing a living stipend.

 As an EHLS scholar, you will receive the following benefits:

 - Coverage of all tuition and fees for the full 8 months of the program